Dependents' Educational Assistance

 Veteran students are considered in good academic standing with the College when they maintain a GPA of 2.0 and a completion rate of 66.67% at the end of each term.

 All students are notified at the end of the each term in which they have not made satisfactory progress.
 Veteran students may continue on probation for only one term.
 If a student on probation fails to meet the minimum standards for another term, the unsatisfactory progress will be reported to the Department of Veterans Affairs (VA) and he/she will not be eligible for Veterans Educational Benefits.
-Once benefits are canceled, the veteran student may petition the termination by submitting a Veterans Petition to the Veterans coordinator outlining the mitigating circumstances.
+Once benefits are canceled, the veteran student may petition the termination by submitting a Veterans Petition to the Veterans Certifying Official outlining the mitigating circumstances.

 Complete 12 required credits with a 2.0 grade or better in each class, paying for the courses at their own expense.
 Upon completion of the 12 required credits with a 'C' grade or better in each class, students can then submit a Veterans Petition requesting reinstatement of Veterans Benefits.
 If all courses apply towards the degree or certificate with the 'C' grade, certification will resume starting the term following the 12 credits.